OUIK > Archives > Publications > Collaborative research > Kanazawa

 – Utilization of abandoned farmland

-– Moving away from a car-centric society
+– Moving away from a car-dependant society

 – Proposals for improving ports and surrounding environments